FYS4420 – Experimental Techniques in Condensed Matter Physics

 Recommended previous knowledge

-At least one of the projects must be done at SFF Porelab node at NTNU in Trondheim.
-Travelling costs will be covered.
+At least one of the project assignments will be conducted at the SFF PoreLab node at NTNU in Trondheim.
+Travel expenses will be covered.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.